Henripan/NEW-WP/README.md

 ### 1. Introduction
 miRTIGO is a novel miRNA target predictor, designed to identify sample-specific miRNA targets by  analyzing the same-sample miRNA-mRNA expression profiles.
 It decomposes the biological procedure behind miRNA targeting into two independent stages: contacting and binding.
 Approximating the contacting stage by a random contact model, and the efficiency of the binding stage by sequence matching scores of RNAs, miRTIGO models endogenous RNA competition explicitly in a global scale and outputs an miRTIGO signature matrix to measure the relative activity of each individual miRNA-mRNA interactions.

+---
-#### 1.1 Purpose of this algorithm
+### 2. Purpose of this algorithm
-miRTIGO was developed by professional oncologists and statisticians to help researchers with insufficient programing skills to efficiently and accurately identify context-specific targets for miRNAs.
+miRTIGO was developed to help researchers with insufficient programing skills to efficiently and accurately identify context-specific targets for miRNAs.
 As a unique feature of miRTIGO, giving sample-specific predictions enables researchers to explore the biological mechanisms of the miRNA-mediated post-transcriptional regulatory network when samples are limited (e.g. rare tumor samples) or even in individual samples (e.g. single cells, exosome samples).

-#### 1.2 Publication
-The publication for miRTIGO can be found [here](http://www.cicams.ac.cn/)

-#### 1.3 citation
-Please cite:*xxxxxxxx*

 ---
-### 2. Executing miRTIGO
+### 3. Executing miRTIGO
-####  2.1 Files required
+####  3.1 Files required
 In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in a sample, respectively.
 And one additional file describing the correspondence of samples between the miRNA and mRNA data files.
 All files are tab-delimited ASCII text files and must comply with the following specifications:

-1.**Input miRNA/mRNA file** is organized as follows:<br>
+1.**Input miRNA file** is organized as follows:<br>
 ![test](https://github.com/Henripan/Wepro/blob/master/input%20miRNA%20file.png)<br>

 The first line contains the labels Name followed by the identifiers for each sample in the dataset. <br>